timsneath/dart_console/README.md

 `dart_console` uses the new [FFI][FFI] capabilities in Dart 2.5 and later.
 As of the time of writing (August 2019), this is not available in a stable release.
 However, the package declares a dependency of Dart 2.4 so that `dartdoc` still works.
+For this reason, `dart_console` currently has a low pub.dev analysis score.
+This should fix itself when pub.dev rolls forward to Dart 2.5.

-But don't be confused -- you need 2.5, which is currently available in the `master` channel of Flutter or as a standalone download from the [Dart SDK][dart] install page.
+Dart 2.5 is currently available in the `master` channel of Flutter or as a standalone download from the [Dart SDK][dart] install page.

 ## Acknowledgements